by Edward Landler

-The biggest 3-D hit of its time, and the most often revived, is Andre de Toth’s House of Wax (1953), in which the strongest stereoscopic attractions come from well-timed thrusts of threatening objects from background to foreground.
-The soon-to-be-mad wax sculptor’s studio is set ablaze by the sculptor’s partner and a fiery second-floor landing collapses forward on to the ground floor, almost into our laps.
+The biggest 3-D hit of its time, which is also one of the new horror movies on Netflix, and the most often revived, is Andre de Toth’s House of Wax (1953).
+In that, the strongest stereoscopic attractions come from well-timed thrusts of threatening objects from background to foreground.
+The soon-to-be-mad wax sculptor’s studio is set ablaze by the sculptor’s partner and a fiery second-floor landing collapses forward onto the ground floor, almost into our laps.
 Later, as the police rush to save a young woman from being embalmed with boiling wax, medieval pikes poke through a bolted door and out of the screen.
 The movie ends with a joke on the forward-thrust effect: A police detective turns toward the foreground, his arm outstretched, waving the decapitated head of a wax statue at us.

 The themes in Crane Wilbur’s screen- play for House of Wax play on an aware- ness of the film’s use of 3-D. The story highlights the conflict of the artist who must compromise his art with sensationalism, titillation and gimmicks to attract business––not unlike what 3-D itself was doing.
 The mad sculptor wants to make great art, but his partner forces him to create tableaux of celebrated acts of violence.
 The opening of the new wax museum includes what would be a seemingly irrelevant bit of imagery, except that it directs our attention to the 3-D gimmick itself: A man in a tuxedo walking up and down the sidewalk entices passers-by into the wax museum by bouncing three balls on strings off of paddleboards and into our faces.